Zu-shi/StyleTransferBot/README.md

 ![bot icon](images/bot_icon.png "Style Transfer Bot")

+## Disclamer
+This repo is under active development, some features may only be partially complete.

 ## How to Run (Server)
 To start this bot on a local server, do the following:
 1. Make sure you have Node.js installed